OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 F. Ownership of Content and Services

-All title, ownership rights and intellectual property rights in and to the Content and Services and any and all copies thereof, are owned by Valve US and/or its or its affiliates’ licensors.
+All title, ownership rights and intellectual property rights in and to the Content and Services and any and all copies thereof, are owned by Valve and/or its or its affiliates’ licensors.
 All rights are reserved, except as expressly stated herein.
 The Content and Services is protected by copyright laws, international copyright treaties and conventions and other laws.
 The Content and Services contains certain licensed materials and Valve’s and its affiliates’ licensors may protect their rights in the event of any violation of this Agreement.

 G. Restrictions on Use of Content and Services